 - Comes with Kevlar-wrapped dive boots

 - Zipper on zipper design in the front entry version

 - Adjustable internal suspenders

 - SiTech valves

-- Cordura overlays on seat and knees
+- Cordura overlays on the seat and knees

-The Techniflex drysuit comes with Kevlar wrapped dive boots (also called Bogs), Hypalon knee supporting padding, along with wrist and boot protection.
+The Techniflex drysuit comes with Kevlar-wrapped dive boots (also called Bogs), Hypalon knee-supporting padding, along with wrist and boot protection.
 Plus a zipper-over-zipper design is there in the front entry version.
-The suit also comes in rear entry and wrap around horizontal front entry version.
+The suit also comes in rear entry and wrap-around horizontal front entry version.

 The Techniflex suits also come with adjustable internal suspenders for a better fit.
 All the suits have a base black color and you can choose between colored accents.

 As for valves, standard SiTech low profile exhaust valve and SiTech rotating inflate valve are given to ensure better air influx and outflux.

 Overall the Techniflex is a complete package and most of the add-ons come free with the drysuit itself.